hunxa/codeigniter-3/readme.rst

 You can find a list of all changes for each release in the `user guide change log <https://github.com/bcit-ci/CodeIgniter/blob/develop/user_guide_src/source/changelog.rst>`_.

+For changes specific to this fork, see the `CHANGELOG.md <https://github.com/hunxa/codeigniter-3/blob/main/CHANGELOG.md>`_ file.

 *******************
 Server Requirements